 - Build to be waterproof and reliable in “motorcycle conditions”

-- Development – build by someone who knows what he's doing.
-Yep – that's me :-)
+- Development – build by someone who knows what they are doing.
+Yep – that's us :-)

 - A product that performs as promised